 Big rigs, semi-trucks, and 18-wheelers when mishandled are rolling disasters waiting to happen.
 These vehicles are a force on the road.
 Truck accidents cause serious injuries or death to occupants of passenger vehicles, pedestrians, and bike riders.
 The cause of the accident is almost always somebody’s negligence.
 Persons who have suffered injuries in a trucking crash, or lost a loved one in a truck accident, may be entitled to compensation.

-The sheer weight and size of big trucks are main reason that truck accidents are deadly.
+The sheer weight and size of big trucks is the reason that truck accidents are deadly.
 A truck takes a lot longer to stop.
 An out of control truck can cause mayhem.

 Driver negligence is the main cause of truck crashes.
 The mistakes of truck drivers come in many different forms, including: